-If you are using Log Analytics through Operations Manager, you can specify which agents are on agents where data is collected from and sent to Log Analytics.
-This is controlled within your Operations Manager console.
+If you’re using Log Analytics through Operations Manager, then you can specify which agents are on agents where data is collected from and sent to Log Analytics, which is controlled in your Operations Manager console.

 - Can data sent to the cloud be throttled for off peak hours?
 How often is data uploaded?

-Data collected using intelligence packs is collected by Operations Manager agents or Direct Agents, and is sent as frequently as it is generated.
-For example, shortly after an event is written or when performance counter data is collected.
+Data collected using intelligence packs is collected by Operations Manager agents or Direct Agents, and is sent as frequently as it’s generated, such as shortly after an event is written or when performance counter data is collected.

-Configuration Assessment data is sent by default every few hours, but this frequency can be increased or delayed by following the instructions on this help document: http://onlinehelp.microsoft.com/en-us/advisor/hh442889.aspx
+Configuration assessment data is sent by default every few hours, but this frequency can be increased or delayed by following the instructions at Use Registry Keys to Configure System Center Advisor.

 - What happened to System Center Advisor?